 When I was a member of the Conduct Committee of the Law Society of Alberta, I sat as a panel member in hearings reviewing the conduct of lawyers against whom complaints had been made.
 I have also acted as counsel to various tribunals to provide advice to hearing panel members in the course of proceedings.

 I am a member of ADR Canada and the ADR Institute of Alberta.
-This year I became a full member (MCIArb) of the Chartered Institute of Arbitrators in London, an internationally recognized dispute resolution organization.
+This year I became a Fellow (FCIArb) of the Chartered Institute of Arbitrators in London, an internationally recognized dispute resolution organization.

 I would be happy to speak with you about any potential appointment.